daattali/beautiful-jekyll/_posts/2018-03-12-vcenter-6-5-hybrid-certificates-with-microsoft-ca.md

 ![vmca-hybrid-1-20.png]({{site.baseurl}}/img/vmca-hybrid-1-20.png)

-That's now the solution certificates replaced by proper ones that you and your (paranoid) PKI team can identify, nice.
+That's now the solution certificates replaced by proper ones that you and your PKI team can identify, nice.

 ### Renew hosts certificates